Alex Stalock: Professional career

-On July 10, 2013, the San Jose Sharks re-signed Stalock to a one-year contract.
+On July 10, 2013, the Sharks re-signed Stalock to a one-year contract.
 In September 2013, Stalock was selected as the San Jose Sharks backup goaltender for the 2013–14 season.
 Stalock made his first NHL start on October 27, saving 38 shots in a 5–2 victory against the Ottawa Senators.
 On January 16, 2014, Stalock recorded his first shutout in a 3–0 win over the Florida Panthers.
 Against the Los Angeles Kings on January 27, Stalock passed Evgeni Nabokov for the Sharks' longest streak without allowing a goal with 178:55, 7:37 longer than Nabokov's highest.
 Stalock made his first career playoff start against the Los Angeles Kings on April 28, 2014.

-In the 2015–16 season, on February 27, 2016, Stalock's tenure with the Sharks came to an end when he was traded, along with Ben Smith and a conditional 4th round pick in 2018 to the Toronto Maple Leafs in exchange for James Reimer and Jeremy Morin.
-Stalock was placed on waivers the following day by the Maple Leafs and upon clearing was assigned to the AHL with affiliate, the Toronto Marlies on February 29, 2016.
+In the 2015–16 season, on February 27, 2016, Stalock's tenure with the Sharks came to an end when he was traded, along with Ben Smith and a conditional fourth-round pick in 2018 to the Toronto Maple Leafs in exchange for James Reimer and Jeremy Morin.
+Stalock was placed on waivers the following day by the Maple Leafs and, upon clearing, was assigned to their AHL affiliate, the Toronto Marlies on February 29, 2016.